+RAPID RESULTS

-RAPID RESULTS (lose up to 2-3 lbs per week)
+(lose up to 2-3 lbs per week)

 You are motivated and dedicated and looking for a longer program to achieve your goals.
 In this program you learn to break unhealthy habits and start losing fat and inches.
-You will enjoy 8-12 servings of vegetables, 1-2 servings of fruits, 4-6 servings of protein, 2-4 servings of healthy fats and 1 serving of starch.
+You will enjoy plenty of vegetables, 1-2 servings of fruit, 4-6 servings of protein, 2 servings healthy fat and 1-2 servings of dairy per day.